insperatum/9.66/chapters/02-pset3.md

 Modify the code above so that `Infer` uses Metropolis Hastings for inference, using 10000 samples.
 This should be able to generate an approximate posterior within in a few seconds.

-**(d)**

-When running the code above, you probably see a warning:
+**(d)** When running the code above, you probably see a warning:

 `Initialization warning [1/4]: Trace not initialized after 1000 attempts.`

-This is because in order to initialise the search, Metropolis-Hastings has to find at least a setting for the random choices which has non-zero posterior probability.
+This is because in order to initialise the search, Metropolis-Hastings has to find at a setting for the random choices which has non-zero posterior probability.
 It attempts this by sampling from the prior until it lands on a state which satisfies all of the conditions (i.e. until it happens to sample the correct sequence of coin faces).
 For sequences much longer than the one above, Metropolis-Hastings will fail to initialise.

 We can rewrite the model above to fix this problem.
 Rather than sampling latent variables for faces solely to condition on their particular values, we can use the `observe` keyword to directly add each $$\mathbb{P}(\text{observation} \mid \text{coin})$$ as a likelihood factor. `observe` is descibed in the [probmods textbook](https://probmods.org/v2/chapters/03-conditioning.html#conditions-observations-and-factors).